rickbutton/Scheme.NET/README.md

 - Useful (yet).
 - Intended to be used in production (yet).
 - A way to run Scheme as if it were a .NET language.
 (See IronScheme)

-## Intentionally unimplemented procedures

-Note that this is not the complete list of unimplemented procedures.
-This is only the list of procedures that I deliberately skipped.

-It is a safe bet that if it is defined in R5RS, I have not yet implemented it.

-- complex?
-- real?
-- rational?
-- exact?
-- inexact?
-- rationalize?
-- exp
-- log
-- sin
-- cos
-- tan
-- asin
-- acos
-- atan
-- sqrt
-- expt
-- make-rectangular
-- make-polar
-- real-part
-- imag-part
-- magnitude
-- angle
-- exact->inexact
-- inexact->exact

 # Contributing